appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

   </dd><br />

   <dt><b>Port</b></dt>
   <dd>The port number on which MongoDB listens for incoming connections.
-Appsmith connects to port <code>27017</code> by default, if you don't specify one.
+Appsmith connects to port <code>27017</code> by default if you don't specify one.
   </dd><br />

   <dt><b>Default Database Name</b></dt>